 Usynth uses an internal connection to the UJAM App to manage Titles.
+Think of the UJAM App as a little helper tool for Usynth.

-Therefore, when you have closed the UJAM App while using Usynth, a "Disconnected" dialog will appear and you will be asked to open the UJAM App again.
+Therefore, when you have closed the UJAM App and are running Usynth, the UJAM App will reopen automatically.